JordanMartinez/purescript-jordans-reference/31-Design-Patterns/02-Partial-Functions/Readme.md

     - via `Veither errorRows a`
 3. Use refined types
     - via `NonZeroInt` (or some other refined type)
+4. Return the output on valid inputs and a default value on invalid inputs

 ## Compilation Instruction